akramhussein/Mute/README.md

 This library is effectively a Swift variant of [SoundSwitch](https://github.com/moshegottlieb/SoundSwitch).

-Has a trigger rate of 1 second.
+Has a default trigger rate of 1 second.

 ## Example